 Where Should You Stay

 There are various choices when selecting a place to stay in Rome.
 Arguably, the best places are close to the heart of the city.
 That way, you’ll be able to walk out your hotel and immediately find incredible experiences.
 A key area to look into would be between Piazza Navona and the beautiful Piazza Barberini.
 These wonderful social hubs are surrounded by beautiful places to stay that will match every budget.
-You can even find lovely little family owned hotels that are perfect if you are travelling to Rome on a shoestring.
+You can even find lovely little family owned hotels that are perfect if you are traveling to Rome on a shoestring.

 Places to See